 Here at Brad’s Deals, we share a lot of razor and shave kit deals that are awesome.
 However, Dorco takes the cake for offering a steady stream of exclusives at prices so low they’ll make your head spin.
-We've seen this Dorco Pace 7-Blade Razor Set go for as little as $3 shipped, though it's full price of $7.95 is still the lowest we could find online for a seven-blade razor with two refill cartridges.
+We’ve seen sets go for as little as $3 shipped, though it’s full price of $7.95 is still the lowest we could find online for a seven-blade razor with two refill cartridges.

 Skip Tide Detergent (your wallet will thank you)

 Why diss Tide, you ask?
 We would never!
 Tide is the leading brand for a reason.
 Their detergent is dependable and their commercials with The Gronk are second to none.
 But Arm & Hammer Detergent is generally cheaper than Tide and for three years running has been Amazon’s best-selling detergent.
 It receives nearly perfect reviews at Amazon and Target.
 Costco’s budget-friendly store brand Kirkland Ultra Clean Liquid consistently ranks high with shoppers.
 So the next time you’re in the grocery aisle, it might just pay to skip the Tide for one of these three competing brands.